|Shopping for Chicken|

 Like all of the meat-related foods that we profile on our website (including beef, lamb, and turkey), pasture-raised chicken is not a food that we view as a mandatory part of any meal plan.
 We recognize that many people prefer to avoid meat-related foods in their way of eating for a wide variety of reasons.
 At the same time, we also realize that pasture-raised chicken can be a very helpful source of nutrients: it achieves one ranking of "excellent" in our rating system (for vitamin B3), as well as four rankings of "very good" and three rankings of "good."
 It's also the third best source of protein among all 100 foods profiled on our website.

 If you do decide to enjoy pasture-raised chicken in your meal plan, we recommend that you incorporate it into vegetable-rich recipes, with a serving size in the range of 4-6 ounces.
-This amount will provide you with great nutrient-related benefits without risking balance in your overall way of eating.
-And at 8–9 grams of protein per ounce, what might seek like a moderate amount of chicken is actually providing you with 32–36 grams of protein in a single 4-ounce serving.
+For a great example of recipes that incorporate pasture-raised chicken in this way, look no further that the World's Healthiest Foods Meal Plan Recipes that serve as the foundation for our World's Healthiest Foods Meal Plan!
+You will find pasture-raised chicken being included on four out of seven days in our meal plan.
+Our World's Healthiest Foods Meal Plan incorporates pasture-raised chicken in this carefully measured way to provide you with great nutrient-related benefits without risking balance in your overall way of eating.
+At 8-9 grams of protein per ounce, what might seek like a moderate amount of chicken is actually providing you with 32-36 grams of protein in a single 4-ounce serving.

 Chicken is perhaps best known for its high protein content, but it is a food that actually provides broad nutrient support.
 With respect to protein, one 4-ounce serving of pasture-raised chicken breast provides about 35 grams of protein, or 70% of the Daily Value (DV).
 Included in this excellent protein content are plentiful amounts of sulfur-containing amino acids like cysteine and methionine, as well as branched chain amino acids (leucine, isoleucine, and valine) that are important for support of cardiac and skeletal muscle.
 All B vitamins are present in chicken meat, including B1, B2, B3, B5, B6, B12, folate, biotin, and choline.
 (There remains controversy over the biotin content of chicken meat, which appears to be smaller than the average 10-microgram amount of biotin in chicken eggs and which seems more sensitive to the chicken's dietary intake.)
 Chicken is a particularly helpful food for obtaining vitamin B3, since it provides about 98% of the Dietary Reference Intake (DRI) per serving and ranks as an excellent source of this B vitamin.
 Four ounces of chicken breast also supplies 40% of the DRI for vitamin B6 and over 20% of the DRI for choline.